 The town was established in 1880 with the building of the Texas and Pacific Railroad.
-A roundhouse, repair shops and switches marked the point named for Matthew Baird—the railroad director who drove the first stake on the T&P Railroad in 1875.
-Today, it is the seat of Callahan County and a commercial center for a farming and livestock area.
+A roundhouse, repair shops and switches marked the point named for Matthew Baird, the railroad director who drove the first stake on the T and P Railroad in 1875.
+Today, it is the Callahan County seat and a commercial center for a farming and livestock area.

 Officially recognized as the Antique Capital of West Texas by the Texas Legislature in 1993.
 The restored turn-of-the-century buildings downtown feature many antique and specialty shops.
 The Old Rock Jail at 100 W. Fifth St. was moved from the former county seat in Belle Plain.